NicoB-codes/HP-42S-programs/README.md

 ## Credits

-In some programs, I’m using subroutines from other authors.
-I mention them in the READMEs when I have the information.
+When I use program or subroutines from other authors, I mention them in the READMEs.
 If you find any errors or missing credits, I'll be happy to update.